 Educational counselors and academic advisors are available to assist students with academic planning and defining their educational goals.
-Students may receive assistance with course recommendations to meet education and program requirements, dropping and adding courses, changing program of study, petitioning procedures and issues related to transfer.
+Students may receive assistance with course recommendations to meet education and program requirements, dropping and adding courses, petitioning procedures and issues related to transfer.
 Academic advising is a collaborative effort between counselors or advisors and the students.
 Students are expected to read all pertinent MCC student information and participate in the advising process.
-Students are encouraged to meet with a counselor or academic advisor prior to registering, but are required to do so before their second enrollment at MCC.
+Students are encouraged to meet with a counselor or academic advisor prior to registering.